 We also have a cohort of about 10 postdocs at most times, and a number of students participating in a variety of programs.

 And … we are growing!
-We'd love to hear from you to see if there may be a place for you at IPAC.
+We'd love to hear from you!
+Let's see if there may be a place for you at IPAC.
 Please see the following for our current opportunities and job openings.